Jarinko Chie (film): Development and pre-production

-Jarinko Chie was produced by Toho and animated by TMS Entertainment.
+Jarinko Chie was produced by Toho and animated by Tokyo Movie Shinsha.
 The film is based on the seinen manga by Etsumi Haruki.
 After finishing work on the production of the final episode of Anne of Green Gables, Takahata was approached by Yasuo Ōtsuka with the project of Chie from their boss Yutaka Fujioka. Ōtsuka, serving as the film's animation director, and character designer Yōichi Kotabe may have convinced Takahata to direct the film upon realising the manga's entertainment value.
-Takahata agreed to direct the film and decided that he wanted to balance the manga's content as well as its depiction of the people of Osaka.
+Takahata agreed to direct the film and decided that he wanted to balance the manga's story and comedic content with its depiction of the Osakan people and culture.
 After a research trip to Shinsekai—during which Takahata spent time copying Haruki's art style and reading his manga—he felt that the script's first draft, written by Fujimoto Giichi, was substandard.
 The final script is credited to Noboru Shiroyama, who wrote the script for the Furiten-kun theatrical film.
 The film faithfully adapts much of the manga's first few volumes.

 Masaru Hoshi composed the music.
 Art director Nizo Yamamoto was working on the final episode of the Lupin the Third television series when he was asked to work on Jarinko Chie for the first time.
 Takahata was impressed by Makiko Futaki's work on The Castle of Cagliostro and employed her as an in-between animator for Jarinko Chie.
 Working on the film represented a shift for Takahata from working under an established studio (as he had done at Toei Animation) to making films independently.
-The author Jonathan Clements credits the production of Chie with the revitalisation of Takahata's career producing feature-length animation and for collaborations between former Toei colleagues who would go on to form Studio Ghibli.
+The author Jonathan Clements credits the production of Chie with the revitalisation of Takahata's career producing feature-length animation, and for once more allowing Takahata to collaborate with his former colleagues at Toei (who he would later form Studio Ghibli with).